larigens/larigens/README.md

 ### About Me

-- :telescope: Pursuing Professional Certificate in Full Stack Web Development @ Georgia Institute of Technology.
+- :telescope: Professional Certificate in Full Stack Web Development @ Georgia Institute of Technology.

 - :seedling: Open to work and collaboration on projects.